 - Develop capacity to engage with current issues and to act ethically in Australian and international settings.
 (INT.5.1)

 - Communicate clearly and effectively in written and spoken English.
 (INT.6.1)

 Teaching and learning strategies

-Learning is based on students preparing for online discussionboard activities each week through set readings and online materials, as provided on UTSonline and in the weekly learning briefs sent to students each Monday.
-Students extend this learning in online discussion boards, through structured learning activities, class discussion and workshopping of assignments.
+Learning is based on students preparing before tutorials each week through pre-seminar work including set readings and online activities.
+Students extend this learning in tutorials, through structured learning activities, class discussion and workshopping of assignments.
 Pre-class preparation is needed in the tutorials to participate in class discussions and engage with assignment workshops.
 Every week there will be a tutorial and independent study.

 This subject aims to increase and desimplify students’ understanding of the international, and what it means to be an internationalised student and a global citizen in the contemporary world.
 This aim is framed and managed pedagogically through the conceptual lens of transculturation.
 Transculturation is applied and reconfigured across numerous disciplines and sociocultural and geographical settings, and has given rise to, or influenced, important attendant concepts such as contact zones and borderlands.
 Expanding out from transculturation are the subject’s other key concepts (to be embedded in the content on a weekly basis, and signposted gently from week one), noted below.
 The subject is divided into two parts:

 1) week one to week six introduces students to key concepts and historical developments (Indigenous knowledges, migration, languages, political histories of empires and nation-states, borders and borderlands);